 There are two considerations when reviewing: PLOT and SKILL.

-The point is PLOT is a matter of personal likes and dislikes.
+PLOT is story.
+It's a matter of taste and a matter of personal likes/dislikes.
 So I don't bother commenting on the plot; or the characters in their roles.
 I will comment on what I call the internal logic.
 Does the story have a consistent framework?
 Or do 'miracles' have to occur every other chapter to keep the story moving?
 Do the characters act according to their backstory and history?
 Or does the author u-turn or even 'retcon' to go a completely different way, ignoring the fact that three chapters back she had the character saying she would sooner die than go that way.

 SKILL, on the other hand, is observable.
 There is a basic standard.
 SKILL is not a matter of taste, it's a learned ability; or rather a cluster of abilities: This word is spelled this way; a question has this punctuation; with a new speaker, begin a new paragraph; and so on.
 This can be taught usually by pointing out errors and possible corrections.